Virtual reality applications: Altering perception, emotion and physiological states

 Studies have considered how the form we take in virtual reality can affect our perception and actions.
-One study suggested that embodying the body of a child can cause objects to be perceived as much larger otherwise.
+One study suggested that embodying the body of a child can cause objects to be perceived as much larger than otherwise.
 Another study found that white individuals who embodied the form of a dark-skinned avatar performed a drumming task with a more varied style than otherwise.

 Research exploring perception, emotions and physiological responses within VR suggest that virtual environments can alter how a person responds to stimuli.
 For example, a virtual park coupled affects subjects' anxiety levels.
 Similarly, simulated driving through dark areas in a virtual tunnel can induce fear.
 Social interaction with virtual characters has been shown to produce physiological responses such as changes in heart rate and galvanic skin responses.

 Research suggests that a strong presence can facilitate an emotional response, and this emotional response can further increase the feeling of presence.
 Similarly, breaks in the presence (or a loss in the sense of presence) can cause physiological changes.